mrjohnmorrow/mrjohnmorrow.github.io/work.md

 permalink: /work/
 ---

 I worked as a Program Manager at Microsoft from 2010-2014.
-Until 2013 I worked on Windows Apps and APIs, working on [Hololens](https://www.microsoft.com/microsoft-hololens/en-us) after that.
+Until 2013 I worked on Windows Apps and APIs, moving to  [Hololens](https://www.microsoft.com/microsoft-hololens/en-us) after that.
 I have also worked freelance as a web designer and Developer.
-Below is a bit more info on a few of the products and projects I have worked on.
+Below is a bit more info on a few of the products and projects I have contributed to.

 ## Product Management